Last modified: December 20, 2017 | Previous Versions

 "Back-off Requirements" means, when an error occurs, the Customer is responsible for waiting for a period of time before issuing another request.
 This means that after the first error, there is a minimum back-off interval of 1 second and for each consecutive error, the back-off interval increases exponentially up to 32 seconds.

-"Covered Service" means TensorFlow model training and batch prediction jobs hosted by Google Cloud Machine Learning Engine.
+"Covered Service" means Google Cloud Machine Learning Engine.

-"Downtime" means more than a five percent Error Rate when scheduling training or batch prediction jobs.
+"Downtime" means more than a 5% Error Rate.
 Downtime is measured based on server side Error Rate.

 "Downtime Period" means a period of one or more consecutive minutes of Downtime.
 Partial minutes or Intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.